Rust 04. Ownership, Borrowing, and Lifetimes

 Verified Facts

 - The core ownership rules are that each value has one owner, and the value is dropped when that owner goes out of scope.
 Evidence: What Is Ownership?
+Meaning: Rust assigns one cleanup responsibility for each value.
+That rule helps prevent double frees and references to values that no longer exist.

 - Owned types such as

 - Dangling references are rejected, and explicit lifetime annotations are sometimes required to describe how returned references relate to input references.
-Evidence: References and Borrowing, Validating References with Lifetimes
+Evidence: References and Borrowing, Validating References with Lifetimes Meaning: lifetimes are not runtime clocks.
+They are type-level descriptions of valid reference relationships.

 - The beginner practice flow is easiest to follow inside a